HimanshuDorbi/CRUD-App/README.md

 ```

-Before running the server and react app, please setup Mongodb connection from Mongodb compass
+Before running the server and react app, please setup the Mongodb connection from the Mongodb compass.

-# go to MongoDB compass and paste
+# Go to MongoDB compass and paste
 ```
 mongodb://localhost:27017/crud-app
 ```